jonas089/Rust/Readme.md

 "We’ve put all the things we can do with an instance of a type in one impl block rather than making future users of our code search for capabilities of Rectangle in various places in the library we provide"

-# To Mark: Currently on Chapter 5.3,
+# To Mark: Currently on Chapter 6.1
 most coding examples i've done are in Small_Practicals/src/main.rs
 ## Latest Changes:
-+ Finished 5.2
++ Finished Chapter 5.3 -> moving on to Chapter 6.
++ Experimented with if and else statements, as well as the && and || operator.
+I have some experience with this already, as I am used to coding in C#.
++ Learned that there can be multiple impl blocks for the same function, but it doesn't always make sense to declare multiple impl blocks.
+We'll learn about situations where it does make sense in Chapter 10.